Ancient furniture: Tables

 Ancient Egyptian tables.
 Based on sculptures from Thebes.

-Tables were rare in ancient Egypt.
 The earliest Egyptian tables were carved from stone and made with very low projections to keep the table surface off the ground.
 Later, in the Old Kingdom, tables would develop longer legs and be braced with a stretcher between them.
 The most common tables were either round, square, or oblong.
 Round tables were usually made of a circular flat summit which was supported by a single leg in the center.
 Some had three legs, and large tables had four legs.
 Sometimes a figure of a man, usually representative of a captive, was used to support the table instead of legs.
 Tables were commonly made of wood, willow, or wicker, though some were made of metal or stone.
 Lightweight tables could be made of reeds.
 Tables were used for both dining and games.
 A game called Mehen would be played on a one-legged table carved into or inlaid with the shape of a snake.
 The Egyptians also had offering tables made of stone which would be placed in home shrines or tombs.
-Most Egyptians did not have access to tables, and stands were commonly used instead.

-Wood
+Chests

+Chests were used to store household and personal objects and varied in size.
+They were almost exclusively rectangular boxes with flat, gabled, domed, or shrine-shaped lids and mushroom-shaped knobs.
+Some of these were sliding lids, some were hinged, and some simply rested atop the chest or fit into grooves.
+It was common for chests to have short legs, but many did not have legs, and a few had tall legs.
+The insides of some chests were divided into compartments and some had cavetto cornices.
+Decoration ranged from plain chests gessoed or painted white to the elaborate painted, carved, gilded, and inlaid scenes and patterns on royal chests.

+Materials

 Wood was a common material used in furniture production despite its scarcity.
 The woods native to Egypt were incredibly rare and of inferior quality to woods imported from elsewhere.
 The most common types of wood were sycamore, elm, date palm, poplar, turkey oak, spruce, olive wood, walnut, oak, sidr, ash, cypress, acacia, box, chestnut and tamarisk.
 Maple, beech, and cherry were also used.
 However, their usage was far more limited than the other woods.
 Carob, figs, doum palm, and persea may have also been used.
 Hardwoods such as cedar, juniper, and ebony were also used.
 Some woods were imported from Syria and Lebanon, such as cedar, fir, pine, yew, and possibly birch.
 Timber would have been imported from other nations as well.
 Large pieces of timber were tied to an upward post, and they were cut downwards with short saws.